Signatures of Jet Drift in QGP Hard Probe Observables: Introduction.

 \section{Introduction.}

 Hard probes are a cornerstone in the investigation of the novel form of nuclear matter -- the quark-gluon plasma -- produced in heavy ion collisions at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) (see \cite{Connors:2017ptx} for a review).
 Following initial and acclaimed success~\cite{Vitev:2002pf}, progress into hard probe tomography, especially recently, has been limited by the inherent complexity of the problem.
-The suppression of energetic particles and jets, measured by the nuclear modification factor
+The standard measurement of the suppression of energetic particles and jets, the nuclear modification factor

 where $\langle n_{coll} \rangle$ is the number of binary collisions, is a robust quantity which can be reproduced by a wide variety of pQCD calculations and other models \cite{Noronha-Hostler:2016eow, Molnar:2013eqa, Zhao:2021vmu, Zhang:2013oca, Kopeliovich:2012sc, Andres:2019eus} (see \cite{CMS:2024krd} for a direct multi-model comparison).
-Similarly, measurements of isotropic transverse momentum broadening like two-particle away-side correlations are complicated by competing background effects like energy-resolution smearing and medium response \cite{Connors:2017ptx, ALICE:2023qve}.
+Other traditional hard probe modifications like isotropic transverse momentum broadening measured in two-particle away-side correlations are also poorly discriminating, as they are complicated by competing background effects like energy-resolution smearing and medium response \cite{Connors:2017ptx, ALICE:2023qve}.
 In contrast, there are few, if any, background effects that can mimic the anisotropic coupling of energetic partons to preferred directions in the medium.
 Anisotropic modifications which go beyond the leading-power eikonal limit are, thus, more discriminating with respect the microscopic Quantum Chromodynamics (QCD) interactions in matter than their isotropic counterparts and encode unique information about the quark-gluon plasma (QGP).